SGpp/DisCoTec/paper.md

 It provides shared-memory parallelism via OpenMP and distributed-memory parallelism via MPI, and is designed to be used in combination with existing simulation codes.

+A central part of the combination technique at scale is the transformation of grid functions into a multi-scale basis, where basis coefficents are not proportional to the function values, but to the smaller-scale deviation from larger-scale features
+(currently, a selection of three different lifting wavelets is available).
-Any code that can operated on nested structured grids can employ the model order reduction provided by the underlying sparse grid approach, without considering any multi-scale operations; this part is provided by DisCoTec.
+However, any code that can operate on nested structured grids can employ the model order reduction provided by the underlying sparse grid approach, without considering any multi-scale operations; this part is provided by DisCoTec.
 Although already 2D applications can see significant benefits, the higher-dimensional (4- to 6-dimensional) grids employed in high-fidelity plasma simulations benefit even more from the combination technique [@pollingerStableMassconservingSparse2023].